s4madmin/dp-prod/README.md

 Source code for the [Stemformatics Dataportal](https://api.stemformatics.org/).
 The dataportal is a centralised API and data store of all the datasets contained in Stemformatics.
 The API facilitates external access to both public and private datasets that exist in [stemformatics](https://www.stemformatics.org/).

+Stemformatics.org is an established data portal set up to support researchers around the world, particularly in the areas of stem cell and related fields.
+They can use the website to access hundreds of high quality curated gene expression datasets and perform many functions on the data relevant to their research questions.

+Stemformatics Data Portal is a new project to modernise the code and infrastructure behind Stemformatics, by providing APIs to the data.
+It can service a wide range of use cases including biologists wanting to explore the available data based on their domains of interest, or bioinformaticians who want to download data to benchmark their methods.
+It seeks to go beyond simply providing data in separate containers, by creating integrated methods and ways of harmonising the sample annotation data.
+This will lead to more powerful queries and to discoveries based on emerging properties of the data.

 #### See [Dataportal-documentation](http://dataportal-documentation.s3-website-ap-southeast-2.amazonaws.com/ "Documentation")